bnbuckler/identity-playbook/pages/contribute.md

 title: Contribute
 permalink: /contribute/
 ---
-This site is for the collaborative development of the Federal Identity, Credential and Access Management PIV Enablement Playbook.
+This site is for the collaborative development of the Federal Identity, Credential and Access Management (FICAM) Program's Digital Identity Collection and Sharing Playbook.

 #### How to Contribute